infinity7428/hANMCL/README.md

 This repo is built upon DAnA.

 ## Updates
-[2022/07/01] We release the official PyTorch implementation of hANMCL Data loader and dataset(Pascal VOC) for fine-tuning will be uploaded.
+[2022/07/01] We release the official PyTorch implementation of hANMCL.
+Data loader and dataset(Pascal VOC) for fine-tuning will be uploaded.

 ## Requirements